-The FAN profile specification provides an application-independent IPv6-based transport service for both connectionless (i.e. UDP) and connection-oriented (i.e. TCP) services.
-There are two possible methods for establishing the IPv6 packet routing: mandatory Routing Protocol for Low-Power and Lossy Networks (RPL) at the Network layer or optional Multi-Hop Delivery Service (MHDS) at the Data Link layer.
+The FAN profile specification provides an application-independent IPv6-based transport service.
+There are two possible methods for establishing the IPv6 packet routing: Routing Protocol for Low-Power and Lossy Networks (RPL) at the Network layer is mandatory, and Multi-Hop Delivery Service (MHDS) is optional at the Data Link layer.
 Table 5 provides an overview of the FAN network stack.